Campbell Leadership Chair in Education and Human Development

 EPSY 8269—Matrix Algebra for Statistical Modeling

-Bulut, O., Palma, J., Rodriguez, M.C., Stanke, L. (in press).
+Bulut, O., Palma, J., Rodriguez, M.C., Stanke, L. (2015).
 Evaluating measurement invariance in the measurement of Developmental assets in Latino subgroups across developmental stages.
 Sage Open.

-McConnell, S.R., Wackerle-Hollman, A.K., Roloff, T.A.B., & Rodriguez, M.C. (in press).
+McConnell, S.R., Wackerle-Hollman, A.K., Roloff, T.A.B., & Rodriguez, M.C.
+(2015).
 Designing a measurement framework for Response to Intervention in early childhood programs.
 Journal of Early Intervention.

 Rodriguez, M.C., Kettler, R.J., & Elliott, S.N.
 (2014).
 Distractor functioning in modified items for test accessibility.
 Sage Open, 4(4), 1-10.